WebAssembly/spec/document/text/conventions.rst

 that records bound :ref:`identifers <text-id>`.

 Except for a few exceptions, the core of the text grammar closely mirrors the grammar of the abstract syntax.
-However, it also defines a number of forms that are *syntactic sugar* over the core syntax.
+However, it also defines a number of *abbreviations* that are *syntactic sugar* over the core syntax.

 The recommended extension for source files containing WebAssembly modules in text format is ":math:`\T{.wat}`".
 Files with this extension are assumed to be encoded in `Unicode UTF-8 <http://www.unicode.org/versions/latest/>`_.